Nabil Yassine

 Research

-My research interests include Biomedical Engineering, Autonomous Vehicle Navigation Systems, Electric Powertrain control systems, Battery management systems, and Machine Learning (Adaptive Neural Networks).
-My current research projects include roadsign and lane marking recognition systems, bi-directional DC-DC converter control systems and Medical monitoring systems.
+My research interests include Biomedical Engineering, Autonomous Vehicle Navigation Systems, Electric Powertrain, Battery management systems, and Machine Learning (Adaptive Neural Networks).
+My current research projects include roadsign and lane marking recognition systems, electric powertrain design and control, Battery management systems and Medical monitoring systems.
 My research involves integrating neural networks into systems for monitoring or detection purposes.
-This is a continuation of my PhD research which involved developing a neural network algorithm for detecting fatigue and distraction for drivers.
+This is a continuation of my PhD research, which involved developing a neural network algorithm to detect fatigue and distraction in drivers.

 Centres and institutes